natcap/natural-capital-footprint-impact/README.md

 3. Aggregates statistics about the asset points for each `company`.

 ### Point buffer mode
-`natural-capital-footprint-impact -e ecosystem_service_table.csv points --buffer-table buffer_table.csv assets_eckert.gpkg asset_results.gpkg company_results.csv`
+`natural-capital-footprint-impact -e ecosystem_service_table.csv points --buffer-table buffer_table.csv assets_example.gpkg asset_results.gpkg company_results.csv`

 In **Buffer mode**, you provide the assets as latitude/longitude coordinate points.
-The asset footprint is modeled by buffering each point with an area determined by the asset category in the Buffer table.
+The asset footprint is modeled by buffering each point with an area determined by the asset category in the Buffer Table.
 Ecosystem service statistics are calculated under each footprint.

 When run in point buffer mode, the script performs these steps:
 1. Cross-references the asset vector with the buffer table on the `category` attribute to get the buffer area for each asset.